This article covers various levels of consistency guarantees with regards to:

 In transaction modes lower than TransactionScope there is a risk of partial updates because one handler might succeed in updating business data while another handler fails.
 To avoid this configure NServiceBus to wrap all handlers in a

-TransactionScope that will act as a unit of work and make sure that there is no partial updates.
-Use following code to enable a wrapping scope:
+TransactionScope that will act as a unit of work and make sure that there are no partial updates.
+Use the following code to enable a wrapping scope:

 var unitOfWorkSettings = endpointConfiguration.UnitOfWork(); unitOfWorkSettings.WrapHandlersInATransactionScope();

 The following options for transaction scopes used during message processing can be configured.

 ReadCommitted isolation level.
 Change the isolation level using